London Town (1946 film): Reception

 So much was spent on production that the film needed to perform better than possible just to break even.
 However, dismissed by critics (who described it as "tacky" and "tasteless") and ignored by audiences, it was a legendary flop.
 In hindsight, however, especially for nostalgia fans, many of its kitschy aspects make it fascinating, and film historians consider it an interesting record of the times in which it takes place.
 Following Britain's victory in the war, it can be seen as a tribute to London and its residents, and as a celebration of popular Cockney culture, especially its music hall traditions.

 It should also be pointed out that according to trade papers, the film was a "notable box office attraction" at British cinemas in 1946.
-According to Kinematograph Weekly the 'biggest winner' at the box office in 1946 Britain was The Wicked Lady, with "runners up" being The Bells of St Marys, Piccadilly Incident, The Road to Utopia, Tomorrow is Forever, Brief Encounter, Wonder Man, Anchors Away, Kitty, The Captive Heart, The Corn is Green, Spanish Main, Leave Her to Heaven, Gilda, Caravan, Mildred Pierce, Blue Dahlia, Years Between, O.S.S., Spellbound, Courage of Lassie, My Reputation, London Town, Caesar and Cleopatra, Meet the Navy, Men of Two Worlds, Theirs is the Glory, The Overlanders, and Bedelia.
+According to Kinematograph Weekly it was a runner-up for best box office success in 1946 Britain.

 Kay Kendall said after the film's release there were "no more bazaars to open, no more premieres, no more autographs."
 However her career later recovered and she became a major star of British films, before dying of leukaemia in 1959 at the age of just 32.

+According to Val Guest "after it folded in America, they took all Sid’s routines out of the picture and joined them all together and issued it.
+As a sort of comedy half-hour.
+And that became the rage in Hollywood, everybody had it at their parties because they thought he was quite fabulous.
+And Sinatra had special showings, it went around all the people there, it became a cult thing."

+Ruggles and Guest were going to make a film together about the Rolls Royce family but those plans ended after the financial failure of London Town.

 London Town was the starting point for the career of Susan Shaw.